 In the case of proton therapy, you won’t have any downtime.
 But even if the risk of side effects is lower, you can still experience a few.

 The recovery process depends on hundreds of variants.
 Even the most skilled physician cannot predict everything.
 The cancer stage at diagnosis, the type of treatment, and your overall health and age are all important.

 Throughout this recovery time, it is important to report symptoms to your doctor.
 If they are side effects to the treatment, your doctor will install supportive treatment to make them easier to tolerate.

 You will also go through PSA testing and follow-up visits to monitor the outcomes of your therapy.

-Diet and lifestyle recommendations are essential to achieve a full recovery from cancer and cancer treatment.
+Diet and lifestyle recommendations can play a supportive role in your overall recovery from cancer and cancer treatment.

-Thus, always follow indications and ask your doctor whenever you have a doubt or concern about your treatment or recovery process.
+It is advisable to follow medical recommendations and consult your doctor if you have any questions or concerns about your treatment or recovery process.